 These are just a few diving in El Nido Palawan options to give you an overview, but you can seek out plenty more El Nido Palawan scuba diving options.

 Diving comprises a specific tourism attractor.
-In fact, it is one of the biggest El Nido underwater adventures you’ll want to experience as underwater is the largest area, right?
+It is one of the biggest El Nido underwater adventures you’ll want to experience, as underwater is the largest area, right?

 5➱ Lagoons You’ll Want To Include In Your El Nido Adventures

 Here are the lagoons you don’t want to miss, and this is not an expansive list, just a jumping point for you to begin researching for your El Nido adventure trip!